jacoblurye/scalambda/README.md

 The lambda calculus interpreter that nobody asked for.
-A very first attempt at thinking functionally in Scala.
+A very first attempt at thinking functionally in Scala that I hope to expand and improve as I learn the language.

-(-- UNDER CONSTRUCTION --)
+Currently, only normal-order evaluation is supported.